serotracker/iit-backend/README.md

 Many packages will fail to install using `conda`, this is expected behaviour.
 To install the rest of the packages, use `pip` instead of `conda`.
 To do this, run `pip install -r requirements.txt`.

 It's likely that you'll run into issues installing the `Fiona` package.
-To install it, run `conda install fiona` in the terminal.
+To install it, run `conda install fiona` in the terminal (package names are case-sensitive).

 ##### Run Configuration